Welcome to WHITEHAWK STUDIOS

 ‘Would it be okay if I talk to her.
 I know you guys have authority to say no, but it may help.’

-The blonde-haired female SC officer looked to her workmate, a talk, dark haired Maori woman, Margret, by her body language and demeanour, obviously was the senior rank in this couple.
+The blonde-haired female SC officer looked to her workmate, a talk, dark haired Maori woman, Margret, by her body language and demeanor, obviously was the senior rank in this couple.

 Margret spoke, ‘Yes we think it should be okay Detective Sturm.
 Just be mindful of what this girl has been through.
 We haven’t been able to get her consent for a rape kit to see if she has been sexually assaulted so every